Skip to Content

 Instructions

-• Dry the sweet potatoes with paper towels and place in a large bowl with the olive oil.
-Mix well to coat.
+3. Dry the sweet potatoes with paper towels and place in a large bowl.

-• Combine well so that they are well coated with the seasonings.
+6. Combine well so that the fries are well coated with the seasonings.

-• Cook for 30-40 minutes, depending on the thickness of your fries.
-Flip them half way during the cooking time.
+8. Cook for 30-40 minutes, depending on the thickness of your fries.
+Flip them halfway during the cooking time.

-• Season with the mixture of sea salt and garlic salt.
-Enjoy!
+9. Once cooked, toss the fries with the mixture of sea salt and garlic salt.

 Please leave a comment on the blog or share a photo on Facebook